 Phase #3 – Gathering

 The gathering phase can be mindbogglingly fun.
-I have tons of books back home in Sweden.
+I have tons of books.
 They are the result of one of my gathering phases.

 I devoured everything that was even mildly interesting and relevant to improving my life, making money and whatever else I found interesting.